 Fortis Generation Non-Regulated Generation Assets

-Location Plants Fuel Capacity (MW)
+Location Location Plants Fuel Capacity (MW)

-Belize (1) 3 hydro 51
+Belize 3 hydro 51

 Ontario 7 hydro, thermal 13

-Central Newfoundland (2) 2 hydro 36
+Central Newfoundland (1) 2 hydro 36

-British Columbia (3) 1 hydro 16
+British Columbia (2) 1 hydro 16

 Upper New York State 4 hydro 23

 Total 17 139

-- (1) Includes the 19-MW Vaca hydroelectric generating facility, which was commissioned in March 2010 - (2) The two central Newfoundland plants were expropriated by the Government of Newfoundland and Labrador in December 2008.
-Effective February 12, 2009, the Corporation discontinued the consolidation method of accounting for its investment in central Newfoundland. - (3) Once completed, the Waneta Expansion will provide an additional 335 MW of hydroelectric generating capacity in British Columbia.
+(1) The two central Newfoundland facilities were expropriated by the Government of Newfoundland and Labrador in December 2008.
+Effective February 12, 2009, the Corporation discontinued the consolidation method of accounting for its investment in central Newfoundland.

+Once completed, the Waneta Expansion will provide an additional 335 MW of hydroelectric generating capacity in British Columbia.